Mukono District: Sezibwa Falls

-In the middle of the district runs the River Sezibwa, believed by Buganda legend to have been borne by Nakangu Tibatesa, the wife of Nsubuga Sebwaato in Kawuna, Ngongwe, around the time of the Christian biblical prophet Isaiah.
+In the middle of the district runs the River Sezibwa, believed by Buganda legend to have been born by Nakangu Tibatesa, the wife of Nsubuga Sebwaato in Kawuna, Ngongwe, around the time of the Christian biblical prophet Isaiah.
 The river flows into Lake Kyoga.
 The nature of its birth makes the river a cultural symbol of great importance to Buganda's heritage.

 The Sezibwa Falls are 2.5 km off the Kampala-Jinja Highway, 19 km east of the town of Mukono.
 The site also has a natural forest reserve, which has forest trails and nature walkways for birdwatching and forest exploration.
 Over 100 bird species and some wild animals, including rare species of monkeys, may be found at this location.

 The Sezibwa Falls are also a cultural site of the Baganda and have cultural artifacts, including caves, 100-year-old trees, and special rocks of deep cultural significance to the Baganda of Buganda in central Uganda.
 It is one of the official cultural sites of the Buganda Kingdom.